-To redesignate a committee, see the FPPC Manual for information on re-designating a committee.
+To redesignate a committee, (see the FPPC Manual for information on re-designating a committee)

-An officeholder who wishes to terminate a committee must file both Forms 410 and Form 460.
+An officeholder who wishes to terminate a committee must both a Form 410 and Form 4610

 Form 410

 Who: Committees formed via Form 410.
 Committee must have a "zero balance."
 When: At the discretion of the treasurer.